AviatrixSystems/Docs/HowTos/FAQ.rst

 An Aviatrix Access Account is specific and unique on the controller.
 It contains cloud credentials, for example, your AWS IAM Access Key ID and Secret Key.
-The controller uses these credential to launch Aviatrix gateways by using cloud APIs.
+The controller uses these credentials to launch Aviatrix gateways by using cloud APIs.

-An Aviatrix Cloud Account can correspond to multiple cloud account.
+An Aviatrix Cloud Account can correspond to multiple cloud accounts.
 For example, it can contain credentials for an AWS IAM account, Azure account and GCloud account.